logo

 INTRODUCTION

-We have heard the dire news, 1 in 2 American men and 1 in 3 women will be diagnosed with cancer in their lifetime.
+We have all heard the dire news, 1 in 2 American men and 1 in 3 women will be diagnosed with cancer in their lifetime.
 In the United Kingdom, the risk of cancer is the same.
-However, some regions in the world have low cancer risk, and it appears to be due to the Mediterranean diet.
+However, some regions of the world have populations with a much lower risk of cancer and it appears to be due to the cancer-fighting diet known as the Mediterranean diet.

 WHAT IS THE MEDITERRANEAN DIET?

 The countries near and around the Mediterranean Sea are different!
-They take naps for one (I have no complaints about that), have rigorous physical activity, and have active social lives.
+They take naps for one (I have no complaints about that), engage in rigorous physical activity, and have active social lives.
 One can find all these lifestyle traits on the island of Ikaria, Greece.
-The island sits in the Aegean sea, which is close to the Mediterranean.
-There is a 20% lower risk of cancer and a 50% lower incidence of heart disease on the island compared to the U.S.
+The island sits in the Aegean sea, which is close to the Mediterranean Sea.
+The people of Ikaria have a 20% lower risk of cancer and a 50% lower incidence of heart disease on the island when compared to the U.S.

 MEDITERRANEAN DIET FOOD LIST

 In a recent study that included American women from Michigan, researchers swapped their S.A.D.
-(Standard American Diet) foods for Mediterranean foods.
-The women doubled the amount of fruit and vegetable intake (from 4 to over eight servings a day).
+(Standard American Diet) foods for the Mediterranean Diet.
+The foods they ate on the Mediterranean Diet are listed below.
+The women doubled the amount of fruit and vegetable intake (from 4 servings to over 8 servings a day).

 • One or more servings a day of leafy green vegetables (e.g., spinach, kale) (learn more about how these foods prevent breast cancer here: breast cancer prevention foods)